ipfabric/docs/docs/releases/previous_releases/nimpee_v2.md

   IOS/IOS-XE/IOS-XR/NX, Juniper
   - New tables in Technology => MPLS
-- Added support for Port Mirroring for Cisco IOS/IOS-XE/NX/SG, Juniper Junos, HP Comware, Huawei VRP
+- Added support for Port Mirroring for Cisco IOS/IOS-XE/NX/SG, Juniper JunOS, HP Comware, Huawei VRP
   - New table in Technology => Management => Port Mirroring
 - Added support for NAT for Cisco IOS/IOS-XE/ASA
   - New tables in Technology => Addressing => NAT